junhyeok-kim/TripletEmbeddingModel/README.md

 # TripletEmbeddingModel
-Embedding method of subject-verb-object (SVO) triplet data in vector space
+Embedding method of subject-verb-object (SVO) triplet data (extracted from sentences) in vector space

 ## Description